NOAA-EDAB/Rpath/README.md

 Beta version notes:

+v0.0.0.916 - Fixed bug with original scenario file and stanza files being overwritten by C code.

 v0.0.0.915 - Fixed bug with egg stanza calculation where the Wmat matrix was indexed wrong inthe calculation.

 v0.0.0.9014 - Updated adjustment functions.
 Renamed parameter "year" to "sim.year".
 Removed the "gear" parameter from adjust fishing as it is a group and there is never a group/fleet combo that needs to be specified.